vvaucoul/Vlib-SysArgParse/README.md

 # Vlib-SysArgParse
 Arguments Parser library for C programs.

-Tired to parse each argument by manually ?<br>
+Tired to parse each argument manually ?<br>
 Use the **SysArgParse** library to make your life easier.<br>

 Future updates will be added soon.